scala/docs.scala-lang/contribute/hacker-guide.md

 * `sbt`, an interactive build tool commonly used in Scala projects.
 Acquiring sbt manually is not necessary -- the recommended approach is to download the [sbt-extras runner script](https://github.com/paulp/sbt-extras/blob/master/sbt) and use it in place of `sbt`.
 The script will download and run the correct version of sbt when run from the Scala repository's root directory.
 * `curl` -- the build uses `curl` in the `pull-binary-libs.sh` script to download bootstrap libs.

-The majority of our team works on Linux and OS X, so these operating systems are guaranteed to work.
+OS X and Linux builds should work.
 Windows is supported, but it might have issues.
 Please report to [the issue tracker](https://issues.scala-lang.org/) if you encounter any.

 Building Scala is as easy as running `sbt dist/mkPack` in the root of your cloned repository.
-Be prepared to wait for a while -- a full "clean" build takes 8+ minutes depending on your machine (and up to 30 minutes on older machines with less memory).
-Incremental builds are usually within 30-120 seconds range (again, your mileage might vary with your hardware).
+Be prepared to wait for a while -- a full "clean" build takes 5+ minutes depending on your machine (longer on older machines with less memory).
+Incremental builds are usually within 20-120 seconds range (again, your mileage might vary with your hardware).

 ### IDE